HaZamir has the following chapters all across the U.S. and in Israel.

 Dr. Marsha Bryan Edelman, Administrator and Director of Education for the Zamir Choral Foundation, earned degrees in general music, Jewish music and Jewish studies from Columbia University and the Jewish Theological Seminary, and has taught Jewish music to students of all ages for more than 40 years.
 In addition, she has been affiliated with the Zamir Choral Foundation in various musical and managerial capacities since 1971, and currently serves as Administrator of the Foundation.
 Dr. Edelman has been named Professor Emeritas of Music and Education by Gratz College, where she served on the faculty for some 25 years, and currently teaches as an adjunct faculty member at the Jewish Theological Seminary’s Miller Cantorial School.
 She is also a much sought-after speaker on a wide range of topics relating to the nature and history of Jewish music, and has been acclaimed for both the breadth of her knowledge and for the popular appeal of her presentations to audiences across the United States and in Israel.
 Dr. Edelman is the author of numerous articles on Jewish music for a wide range of national and international publications, as well as program notes attendant to concert and recorded performances of Jewish music.
 Her book, Discovering Jewish Music, was published by the Jewish Publication Society in June, 2003.
 Dr. Edelman can be reached at [email protected].

-Hadas Sturman, HaZamir Israel Project Manager and Conductor of HaZamir Beit She'an, attended the Music Academy at Tel Aviv University.
-Ms. Sturman holds a BA in Choir Conducting and completed a two-year internship in Children's Choirs.
+Hadas Sturman, Assistant Director of HaZamir Israel and Conductor of HaZamir Beit She'an, attended the Music Academy at Tel Aviv University.
+Ms. Sturman holds a BA in choral conducting and completed a two-year internship in Children's Choirs.
 She has been conducting a professional conservatory choir for the last fifteen years.
 Hadas can be reached at [email protected].

 Angie Lieber, Development Professional, comes to Zamir following long tenures as Director of Development at the Hannah Senesh School in Brooklyn and Director of Public Relations at the JCC in Manhattan.
 Angie earned a B.A. in Religion from Oberlin and a Master’s degree in Education from Harvard, and in addition to her work with Zamir, maintains her own consulting practice.
 Angie can be reached at alieber@zamirchoralfoundation.org.